-Warehouse AMRs: Improving Efficiency with Automation
+Warehouse AMRs: Improving Efficiency with Automation (Part 1)

 Figure 1: Automated Warehouse with AMR Solution